Third rail: Safety

 Entry ramp for side-contact third rail.

 Because third-rail systems, which are located close to the ground, present electric shock hazards, high voltages (above 1500 V) are not considered safe.
 A very high current must therefore be used to transfer adequate power to the train, resulting in high resistive losses, and requiring relatively closely spaced feed points (electrical substations).

 The electrified rail is a hazard to anyone on the tracks.
 The risk can be mitigated by using platform screen doors, or by placing the conductor rail on the side of the track away from the platform, when allowed by the station layout, or by covering the conductor rail with a coverboard, a plank supported by brackets.
-However, coverboards often cannot be used because they reduce the structure gauge near the top of rail and thereby also the loading gauge.
+However, coverboards often cannot be used because they reduce the structure gauge near the top of the rail and thereby also the loading gauge.
+Chicago "L" and MBTA Subway third rails are not covered.

 There is also a risk of pedestrians walking onto the tracks at level crossings and touching the third rail, unless grade separation is fully implemented.
 In the United States, a 1992 Supreme Court of Illinois decision affirmed a $1.5 million verdict against the Chicago Transit Authority for failing to stop an intoxicated person from walking onto the tracks at a level crossing at the Kedzie station in an apparent attempt to urinate.

 The end ramps of conductor rails (where they are interrupted, or change sides) present a practical limitation on speed due to the mechanical impact of the shoe, and 161 km/h is considered the upper limit of practical third-rail operation.
 The world speed record for a third-rail train is 109 mph attained on 11 April 1988 by a British Class 442 EMU.

 In the event of a collision with a foreign object, the beveled end ramps of bottom-running systems can facilitate the hazard of having the third rail penetrate the interior of a passenger car.
 This is believed to have contributed to the death of five passengers in the Valhalla train crash of 2015.

 Modern systems, such as ground-level power supply (first used in the tramway of Bordeaux in 2003), avoid the safety problem by segmenting the powered rail, with each segment being powered only when fully covered by the vehicle which utilizes its power.